PurushottamHari/NLP_Project/README.md

 Therefore, this project showcases a model trained using barks from the source mentioned above (dirty dataset for our usecase) which can be used in the future with better equipements.

 Reference to understand audio file visulaizations: https://www.kaggle.com/davids1992/speech-representation-and-data-exploration

+The following modules are needed: import matplotlib.pyplot as plt from matplotlib.backend_bases import RendererBase from scipy import signal from scipy.io import wavfile
+#import soundfile as sf
+import os
+import numpy as np
+from PIL import Image
+from scipy.fftpack import fft
+import tensorflow as tf
+import keras
+from keras.models import Sequential from keras.layers import Convolution2D
+from keras.layers import MaxPooling2D
+from keras.layers import Flatten from keras.layers import Dense from keras.models import model_from_json